 How should I take Levoxyl?

 Take Levoxyl exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Use the medicine exactly as directed.

 Levoxyl works best if you take it on an empty stomach, at least 30 minutes before breakfast.
 Follow your doctor's dosing instructions and try to take the medicine at the same time each day.

-It may take several weeks before your body starts to respond to Levoxyl.
+It may take several weeks before your body starts to respond to levothyroxine.
 Keep using Levoxyl even if you feel well.
-You may need to use levothyroxine for the rest of your life.
+You may need to use Levoxyl for the rest of your life.

-While using Levoxyl, you may need frequent medical tests.
-Tell any doctor, dentist, or surgeon who treats you that you are using this medicine.
+You may need frequent medical tests.
+Tell any doctor, dentist, or surgeon who treats you that you are using Levoxyl.

 Store at room temperature away from moisture and heat.